zzc-ccccc/MonkeyOCR/README.md

 >
 > 1. Upload a PDF or image.
 > 2. Click “Parse (解析)” to let the model perform structure detection, content recognition, and relationship prediction on the input document.
 The final output will be a markdown-formatted version of the document.
-> 3. Select a prompt and click “Chat (问答)” to let the model perform content recognition on the image based on the selected prompt.
+> 3. Select a prompt and click “Chat (对话)” to let the model perform content recognition on the image based on the selected prompt.